top of page

 Construction Job Site Safety 101

-A construction job site is a high-hazard area.
+A construction job site safety 101 is a high-hazard area.
 Construction workers, engineers, and other people at a construction site are constantly exposed to risks and hazards.
-You need to create a safe environment even before the work begins
+You need to create a safe environment even before the work begins.

 Construction job site safety is all about putting measures and procedures in place to protect workers, equipment, and the general public from anything that could happen.
 Ensuring safety in your construction job site includes: